-- (1) Variation with height.
-Tall buildings should not be monolithic vertical extrusions of an efficient floor plan, but should vary in form and/or surface texture with height.
+1. Variation with Height.
+Tall Buildings should not be monolithic vertical extrusions of an efficient floor plan, but should vary in form and / or surface texture with height.
 This variance in form and skin with height in the building can relate to either the building programme internally or the attributes of the location externally, both physically and environmentally.
 Since a tall building has a visual relationship with many places far and wide in the city, a visual dialogue with distinct places in the city can help inform a variance in form and skin to further connect the building to its locale.
-A tall building could be thought of (and designed accordingly) as a number of small buildings within an overarching framework of structure, systems, aesthetics, etc. - (2) New programmes.
-Traditional programmes for tall buildings should be challenged to increase the usefulness of the typology in sustainable cities of the future; This challenging of programme should occur on two levels: (a) the type of functions that are traditionally accommodated within tall buildings and (b) the number of functions that are accommodated in a single tall building.
-Tall buildings have the versatility to accommodate uses other than the standard office, residential, hotel or small retail-leisure functions.
-We could see the radical incorporation of functions such as sports (external solar control skin as rock-climbing wall? mass tuned damper as swimming pool?) or agriculture (hydroponic greenhouse? façade farms?), etc. In addition, cross-programming/mixed use within tall buildings should be encouraged, to give opportunities for more sustainable live-work patterns (dualities of car parking, support functions, servicing, etc.) as well as variance in tall building form and expression to diversify urban form.
-The term 'mixed use' should no longer be attributable to buildings predominantly of a single function with perhaps a high- and low-level retail or leisure function.

-- (3) Communal spaces.
-More open, communal, recreational spaces (hard or landscaped, large and small) need to be introduced into tall buildings, rather than an insistence on the maximum financial return on every square metre of floor space.
-Such spaces have been proven to improve the quality of the internal environment, which has an impact on the productivity of workers, satisfaction of residents, etc. (which will have indirect financial return).
-In addition, the inclusion of these spaces will make tall buildings more suitable for socio-economic groups often marginalized from tall buildings through the lack of such vital spaces where a sense of community can develop-families, the young, the old, etc. Social sustainability on an urban scale is a major challenge for our future cities. - (4) Envelope opacity.
-Tall buildings should be designed with more envelope opacity, not as all-glass transparent boxes.
+A tall building could be thought of (and designed accordingly) as a number of small buildings within an over-arching framework of structure, systems, aesthetics etc.

+- New Programmes.
+Traditional programmes for 2. tall buildings should be challenged to increase the usefulness of the typology in sustainable cities of the future; This challenging of programme should occur on two levels (i) the type of functions that are traditionally accommodated within tall buildings and (ii) the number of functions that are accommodated in a single tall building.
+Tall Buildings have the versatility to accommodate uses other than the standard office, residential, hotel or small retail-leisure functions.
+We could see the radical incorporation of functions such as sports (external solar control skin as rock-climbing wall? mass tuned damper as swimming pool?) or agriculture (hydroponic greenhouse? façade farms?) etc. In addition, cross-programming / mixed-use within tall buildings should be encouraged, to give opportunities for more sustainable live-work patterns (dualities of car parking, support functions, servicing etc) as well as variance in tall building form and expression to diversify urban form.
+The term 'mixed-use' should no longer be attributable to buildings predominantly of a single function with perhaps a high and low-level retail or leisure function. - Communal Spaces.
+More open, communal, 3. recreational spaces (hard or landscaped, large and small) need to be introduced into tall buildings, rather than an insistence on the maximum financial return on every square metre of floor space.
+Such spaces have been proven to improve the quality of the internal environment which has an impact on the productivity of workers, satisfaction of residents etc (which will have indirect financial return).
+In addition, the inclusion of these spaces will make tall buildings more suitable for socio-economic groups often marginalised from tall buildings through the lack of such vital spaces where a sense of community can develop - families, the young, the old etc. Social Sustainability on an urban scale is a major challenge for our future cities. - 4.
+Envelope Opacity.
+Tall Buildings should be designed with more envelope opacity, not as all-glass transparent boxes.
 Although the impact on both view out and natural daylighting internally needs to be considered, excessive solar gain (and glare) should be reduced.
-In addition, greater façade opacity gives an opportunity for greater thermal mass to allow the envelope to be more insulated from external temperature and climate variations. - (5) Vegetation.
+In addition, greater façade opacity gives an opportunity for greater thermal mass to allow the envelope to be more insulated from external temperature and climate variations.

+5. Vegetation.
 Vegetation should become an important part of the material palette for tall buildings, both internally and externally.
-The presence of vegetation will improve environmental quality on both the local scale (i.e., part of the shading/air cooling system of the building itself) and the city scale (quality of air, reduce heat island effect, etc.).
+The presence of vegetation will improve environmental quality on both the local scale (i.e. part of the shading / air cooling system of the building itself) and the city scale (quality of air, reduce heat-island effect etc).